Eriosoul/Eriosoul/README.md

     - Data visualization using Matplotlib and Seaborn.

   - 🛠️ Other skills
-    - Version control with Git and GitHub.
+    - Version control with Git, GitHub and Bitbucket.
     - Database management with MySQL and SQLite.
+    - Conecting to the code CRUD.
+    - Not duplicate data.
 </div>
 <br>
 <h2 align="left">Some Projects</h2>